dat320-2014/course-info/README.md

+##Lecture also in Week 46

+Due to my travels and illness earlier this semester, I will be lecturing also in Week 46.

+(Posted by Hein: Sunday 26 Oct)

 ##Lab unavailable on November 18th

 FYI: While I expect that both the lab and lectures will be wrapped up by November 18th,